anirudh-muthusundaram/anirudh-muthusundaram/README.md

 ---

 ## 🏆 My Projects

+### **AI-Powered Crypto Agent & MCP Server with Supabase Integration**
+- Developed a real-time cryptocurrency monitoring agent using Pydantic-AI and a local Llama 3.2 model, capable of fetching, analyzing, and validating market data from CoinGecko.
+- Integrated Supabase for automated storage and updating of top 50 cryptocurrency prices, ensuring accurate and consistent data syncing in realtime.
+- Implemented a Model Context Protocol (MCP) server to enable Claude Desktop to perform CRUD operations on the crypto database, using FastMCP and secure environment configuration.
+- Designed robust error handling, environment-driven configurations, and optimized SQL schema with indexing for scalable and reliable market monitoring.

 ### **RL and Chain of Thoughts-based Quantitative Reasoning LLM model**
 - Utilized the Qwen-3-1.7B language model with Group Relative Policy Optimization (GRPO) and Chain-of-Thought (CoT) prompting on a physics benchmark dataset.